Illinois State University College of Education

 With 41 accredited teacher education programs, Illinois State University is one of the premier teaching preparation institutions in the nation.
-The College of Education offers a range of undergraduate and graduate teacher education and administrator preparation programs and certificates.
+The College of Education offers undergraduate and graduate teacher education and administrator preparation programs and certificates.

 Accreditations

-Illinois State University has been continuously accredited since 1954.
+Illinois State University has been accredited since 1954.

 In April 2012, The Board of Examiners found that Illinois State successfully met all six of the national standards for educator preparation.
-In addition, Illinois State achieved the highest marks (“target”) in four standards.
+Illinois State also achieved the target marks in four standards.
 The NCATE report cited the following areas of strength: